17 Long-Haired Cat Breeds to Swoon Over

 Scottish folds are incredibly smart and enjoy playing with challenging toys that involve figuring out a certain task.
 They prefer hanging out with humans, so they shouldn't be left alone for too long.
 These cute cats have medium to long hair, and come in a variety of colors, including white, black, red, and cream—and they get their name from their signature folded ears.

-These cute cats can have both straight and curly hair, and can be found as either longhair and shorthair cats.
-They’re known for having a dense body and for being a friendly, people-oriented breed.
-Selkirk Rex cats often get along well with other cats and dogs and can adapt to most living situations.
+Selkirk Rex cats can have both straight and curly hair, and can be found as either longhair and shorthair cats.
+They're known for having a dense body and for being a friendly, people-oriented cat breed.
+These cute cats often get along well with other cats and dogs and can adapt to most living situations.